 Though the above side effects are likely to arise shortly after beginning the medication, there are also long-term implications of taking SSRIs like fluoxetine.
 Research has shown that antidepressant users are at a 33% higher risk of death and a 14% higher risk of heart attack and stroke than non-users.
 Serotonin syndrome and addiction are also concerns for those taking fluoxetine.3

-As some of the side effects can be particularly concerning, such as suicidal thoughts or feelings, you should quickly reach out to the prescribing doctor if you experience them.
-They will help you evaluate your symptoms and create a plan for managing them, alter your fluoxetine dose, or determine whether you should step down from the medication.
+As some of the side effects can be particularly concerning, such as suicidal thoughts or impulses, you should quickly reach out to the prescribing doctor if you experience these phenomena.
+An informed physician can help you evaluate your symptoms and create a plan for managing them, or help you to determine whether you should step down from the medication.
 Even if you are seeking therapeutic effects from fluoxetine, there may be a better option that does not cause as many deleterious side effects.
+Ask your prescriber about these options in your discussions.

-Fluoxetine has the potential to cause another serious side effect known as serotonin syndrome.
-Serotonin syndrome is a serious drug reaction caused by medications that increase the levels of serotonin in the body.
-Though serotonin is naturally produced within the body, too much can cause symptoms that range from mild to severe.
-Potential symptoms include:
+Fluoxetine has the potential to cause a potentially life-threatening side effect known as serotonin syndrome.
+Serotonin syndrome is a serious drug reaction caused by medications that overload the levels of serotonin in the body.
+Though serotonin is naturally produced within the body, too much can be fatal.

 Restlessness or agitation